 Primary sources are original documents, diaries, letters, photographs, scrapbooks and other materials created during or shortly after the events they discuss.

 They document individual experiences, opinions and observations of events and allow researchers to understand more about what it was like to live through a historical period.
-Most materials held in the Maine Women Writers Collection are primary sources.
+Most materials held in the our archives and special collections are primary sources.

 Some Basic Terms Defined

 Archive(s): n. ~ 1.
 Materials created or received by a person, family, or organization, public or private, in the conduct of their affairs and preserved because of the enduring value contained in the information they contain or as evidence of the functions and responsibilities of their creator.